Project-MONAI/multi-modal/README.md

 ## Foundation Models and Datasets

+### CT-CHAT

-**CT-CHAT**, developed by the University of Zurich, is a cutting-edge vision-language foundational chat model specifically designed to enhance the interpretation and diagnostic capabilities of 3D chest CT imaging.
-It leverages the CT-CLIP framework and a Visual Question Answering (VQA) dataset adapted from CT-RATE.
+A cutting-edge vision-language foundational chat model developed by the University of Zurich, specifically designed to enhance the interpretation and diagnostic capabilities of 3D chest CT imaging.

 **Key Features:**